ESIPFed/ESIPDroneClusterSoftware/README.md

 $ python src/main.py -h
 ```

-# Serializaing the Sample CSV Data as RDF
+# Serializing the Sample CSV Data as RDF

 It has become a topic of interest to experiment with mapping Drone data into
 [linked data](https://www.w3.org/standards/semanticweb/data)